swapnilGirishPawar/Flipkart_Automation_RF/Project_Setup_details.md

 1. this is my first python - robot framework project.
 2. Flipkart web automation is done in this project.
 3.  test data , Test resources & test casea are sepratly written
-4. in Addition with that I have included some .robot files of basics of robotframework like how to work with radio buttons, alerts, multiple windows. browsers etc.
+4. in Addition with that in "practiceTCs" directory,  I have included some .robot files of basics of robotframework like how to work with radio buttons, alerts, multiple windows. browsers etc.

 Referances :-
 1. Python basics by santhoshkumar sir